google/asylo/asylo/examples/quickstart/README.md

 ```

 The [Bazel](https://bazel.build) BUILD file shown above defines our enclave's
-logic in a `sgx.unsigned_enclave` called `demo_enclave_unsigned.so`.
+logic in a `cc_unsigned_enclave` called `demo_enclave_unsigned.so`.
 This target
 contains our implementation of `TrustedApplication` and is linked against the
 Asylo runtime.
-We use a `sgx.debug_enclave` rule to generate an enclave that has
+We use a `debug_sign_enclave` rule to generate an enclave that
-been signed with a debug key, and can be run in SGX simulation mode or on SGX
+has been signed with a debug key, and can be run in supported backends (e.g.,
-hardware in debug mode.
+SGX simulation mode or on SGX hardware in debug mode).

 The untrusted component is the target `:quickstart`, which contains code to
 handle the logic of initializing, running, and finalizing the enclave, as well